BioJulia/BioStructures.jl/CODE_OF_CONDUCT.md

 - If you believe this incident is ongoing.

-- Any other information you believe we should have.s
+- Any other information you believe we should have.